dlannan/ljos/README.md

 A little test - if you type ctest on the command line you should see this run for 10 seconds.

+__Note:__ Cairo is very slow on fb0 because it doesnt do any block caching or minimal frame updates, it renders everything every frame (even clear screen too).
+This is why I will probably change to nuklear or I might make a cached/tiled/block system for Cairo to get it up to reasonable speeds.

+Alternatively, I could start building my OpenGL driver :)

 ---
 ## Warning: Everything is about to change.
 Will probably migrate this to mitree repo before it changes too much.